-As the Northern Territory artist for the 2019 Taiwan – Australia Indigenous Artist in Residence, Bununngurr aspires to share his culture with audiences and be a role model for the next generation.
-Through his artistic practice and collaborations, the residency will also enable him to develop and work on a suite of new projects.
+As the Northern Territory artist for the 2019 Taiwan – Australia Indigenous Artist in Residence, Bununngur’s aspiration was to share his culture with audiences and be a role model for the next generation.
+Through his artistic practice and collaborations, the residency enabled him to develop and work on a suite of new projects.

 It is important to me as an Elder to find opportunities for our young adults going out into the world [to see what I am doing].
 My message is cultural support and unity for all people.
 The things that are important to me are what I sing and talk about.

 Bununngurr’s art practice operates through Bula’bula Arts in Ramingining.
 He has exhibited in more than twenty group shows, is represented in private and public collections nationally and internationally and, in 1984, first exhibited in ‘Objects and Representations from Ramingining’ at the Power Institute (Museum of Contemporary Art) in Sydney, NSW.
 As part of the 2019 Taiwan – Australia Indigenous Artist in Residence program Bununngurr gave a talk at the National Taiwan Museum as part of the National Museum of Australia’s travelling exhibition, ‘Old Masters: Australia’s Great Bark Artists’, showcasing the work of Aboriginal painters from Arnhem Land, who carry one of the oldest continuing traditions of art into the modern era.

 I want to make connections with people from all places in the world, that’s what will unite us in the end.
 Music and painting are how I spread the message.
 I’m looking forward to getting [to] and understanding of Taiwan culture.
 There is a link with Yolŋu people.